MingTheNoob/MingTheAI/README.md

-# MingBot
+# MingTheAI
-Ming The AI is a Discord bot that uses the BrainShop API.
+MingTheAI is a Discord bot that uses the BrainShop API.